NethServer/nethsecurity-controller/README.md

-# nextsecurity-controller
+# nethsecurity-controller

-The controller (server) is a set of containers that allow the admin to remotely manage multiple [NextSecurity](https://github.com/NethServer/nextsecurity) installations (firewalls).
+The controller (server) is a set of containers that allow the admin to remotely manage multiple [NethSecurity](https://github.com/NethServer/nethsecurity) installations (firewalls).

-Firewalls can register to the server using [ns-plug](https://github.com/NethServer/nextsecurity/tree/master/packages/ns-plug) client.
+Firewalls can register to the server using [ns-plug](https://github.com/NethServer/nethsecurity/tree/master/packages/ns-plug) client.
 Upon registration the server will:
 - create a VPN configuration which is sent back to the firewall
 - create a route inside the proxy to access the firewall Luci RPC
 - store credentials to access the remote firewall

 ## Quickstart

-You can install it on [NS8](https://github.com/NethServer/ns8-nextsec-controller):
+You can install it on [NS8](https://github.com/NethServer/ns8-nethsec-controller):
 ```
-add-module ghcr.io/nethserver/nextsec-controller:latest
+add-module ghcr.io/nethserver/nethsec-controller:latest
 ```

 Otherwise, first make sure to have [podman](https://podman.io/) installed on your server.